DennisSSDev/RIT-Survival-Guide/README.md

 # RIT Survival Guide
 A computing based student guide to surviving the Rochester Institute of Technology and not drop out

-# How to not fail RIT as a CS student
+# How to not fail RIT as a Computing student
 ![r/rit subreddit meme](https://github.com/DennisSSDev/RIT-Survival-Guide/blob/master/images/meme.png)

 > Image credit – unknown RIT fellow from the r/rit subreddit.
 Please help find the author